scriptharness/python-scriptharness/docs/quickstart.rst

         parser.add_argument("--new-argument", action='store',
                             help="help message for --new-argument")

         """Create the Script object.
-If this is run a second time, it will retrieve the same-named script object.  (`name` in get_script() defaults to "root".
+If ``get_script()`` is called a second time, it will return the same-named script object.  (`name` in get_script() defaults to "root".
 We'll explore running multiple Script objects within the same script in the not-distant future.)

         When this Script object is created, it will parse all commandline arguments sent to the script.
 So it doesn't matter that this script